maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 `LABEL` is an assignment statement, like `LET`, that sets the value of the *nvar* to the current line number.
 This is intended to be used with branches that may wish to use a variable instead of a numeric constant.

 RetroBASIC allows any numeric expression to be used as a line number target, which means one could simply set a variable to the target line number and use that, like `A=100...
 GOTO A`.
-However, if the code is modified and the target changes line numbers, the variable will no longer point to the right line of code.
+If the code is modified and the target changes line numbers, the variable will no longer point to the right line of code.
 Using `LABEL` to set these values ensures the variable always contains the correct value, even if the program is edited, as the correct line number will be assigned when the program runs.

 A number of dialects included a `LABEL`-like feature, but there was no standard syntax for this concept.
 For example, Acorn Atom BASIC had labels that were implemented by typing a single lower-case letter after the line number on the line to be labeled.
 Atari and Tiny BASIC allowed branches to expressions, but lacked a `LABEL` concept and was thus subject to errors if the program was edited.